verrazzano/docs/content/en/docs/setup/backup/restore.md

 ```

-The above example will restore an OpenSearch cluster from an existing backup
+The preceding example will restore an OpenSearch cluster from an existing backup.
 - It will recreate a new OpenSearch cluster (with new indexes).
 - The `postHook` will invoke the OpenSearch APIs that restores the snapshot data.
 - The container on which the hook needs to be executed is identified by the pod label selectors, followed by the container name.
-  In this case its `statefulset.kubernetes.io/pod-name: vmi-system-es-master-0`
+  In this case, it's `statefulset.kubernetes.io/pod-name: vmi-system-es-master-0`.

-**_NOTE:_** The hook needs to be a `postHook` since we want to apply it after the Kubernetes objects are restored.
+**NOTE**: The hook needs to be a `postHook` because it must be applied after the Kubernetes objects are restored.

-Once the restore is executed, the hook logs can be seen in the `velero restore logs` command.
-Additionally, the hook logs are also stored under `/tmp` folder in the pod itself.
+After the restore operation is executed, you can see the hook logs using the `velero restore logs` command.
+Additionally, the hook logs are stored under the `/tmp` folder in the pod.

 <details>